Uganda and Coffee

 “Landscape with girls at Bushenyi”

-Moving from Coffee Robusta to Coffee Arabica
+The Movement from Coffee Robusta to Coffee Arabica in Uganda

 The real reason coffee from Uganda has been overlooked can be attributed in part to the International Coffee Organization.
 While other countries heavily increased their exports and made profits, Uganda was left struggling because its quota was restricted to Arabica coffee.